PrefectHQ/prefect/docs/orchestration/flow-runs/concurrency-limits.md

 ::: tab UI

-You can view your Task tag concurrency limits by navigating to Team Settings -> Task Concurrency Limits.
+You can view your Task tag concurrency limits by navigating to Team Settings -> Task Concurrency.
 You can also view the current number of task runs that are utilizing available concurrency space.

 ![](/orchestration/ui/task-concurrency-limit-usage.png)